We offer two holiday apartments: “Il Giardino” and a straw bale house “Casa in paglia“.

 85 € a day

-50 € final cleaning.
-The price includes: towels and bed linen; ecologic soaps and shampoo.
+70 € final cleaning.
+The price includes: towels and bed linen.

 CASA IN PAGLIA

-Max 6 guests: one room with a double bed; one room with 2 single beds which can quickly become a double bed; 1 sofa bed.
+Max 6 guests: one room with a double bed; one room with a family bed with 3 single beds; 1 sofa bed.
 A baby-travel-bed on request.
 2 bathrooms.

 60sqm apartment built with straw-bales and wood in 2016.
 The wall finishing is out of clay inside the building and outside done by calk.
 The entrance, a winter garden, is the central part of a big pergola, which finishes in the garden with small trees, like olive and figs, flowers and herbs.
 The winter garden is also a part of the big kitchen-living room.
 The kitchen has a gas cooker, fridge and washing machine and all facilities even for a longer stay.
 The house has big wooden cupboards coloured white transparent, so that the atmosphere is very relaxing and bright.
 On the right and left there is the entrance to both bedrooms, with their own bathrooms, with WC, bidet and shower.
 The floors are completely out of wood.
-The first room has a double bed while the second room has 2 single beds which can quickly become a double bed; there is place enough for two couples or a family with 2-3 children.
+The first room has a double bed while the second room has a large bed made out of 3 single beds; there is place enough for two couples or a family with 2-3 children.

 There is a direct contact to the garden, where our guests can eat outside, under the roof or under a tree.
 The windows and doors have mosquito nets and the bedrooms are fresh even in hot summer days, so that a good sleep is guaranteed.